The E series vehicle owner with the N53 series engine observed the following problem: sometimes, the RPM in idle was tended to fluctuate.

 Here, the video:

-b. energy changes of the opening/closing of the injectors, for example, data of the injector of 1-st cylinder:
+b. energy changes of the opening/closing of the injectors, such as data of 1st cylinder’s nozzle:

 Here, the video:

-Info: in idle of both modes – Stratified charge and Homogenous mode – the fuel is injected by two injection impulses.
-Adaptation data of the first impulse includes compensation for the leaking of the injector in a closed position; data of the second impulse includes adaptation compensation for the differences of the injector delay parameters.
-Unfortunately, INPA live data shows only data of the second impulse – so we observe them.
+Info: in idle of both injection modes – Stratified charge and Homogenous mode – the fuel is injected by two injection impulses.
+Adaptation data of the first impulse includes compensation for the injector’s leaking in a closed position; data of the second impulse includes adaptation compensation for the differences of the injector delay parameters.
+Unfortunately, INPA live data shows only – so we observe them.

-As we see, the length of the 2-nd impulse periodically is dramatically different; the opening energy – fluctuates!
+As we see, the openings of the injectors of the 2-nd impulse periodically are dramatically different; the opening energy – fluctuates!

 What has happened?